heinzc/PrivacyService/README.md

 The value *value* represents the *Blinded Measurement*.

 #### Randomshare
 This action is called automatically by the privacy service and is used to send a trusted party a share.
 There is no need to call this action yourself.
+Only the devices of the tables *AGGREGATION_PARTIES_WHO_TRUST_ME* and *OWN_DEVICES* are allowed to send you a share.
 The share is sent in the following format:

 	{